vishandi/tp/docs/UserGuide.md

 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
 * You can also remove telegram, github, email, or address by typing its corresponding prefix without specifying anything after it.
+* You cannot edit a person's name and/or phone number such that the person's (Name, Phone Number) combination is the same as another person's (Name, Phone Number) combination in your UniGenda.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.